imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 <dl>
 <dd>

-Select the table, then choose <span style="border-bottom:1px dotted #ccc;">File▷ Save As...</span>The filename extension can be specified using the *More » Options...* command (see the [ImageJ User Guide](https://imagej.net/docs/guide/) for details).
+Select the table, then choose {% include bc path="File | Save As..." %}The filename extension can be specified using the *More » Options...* command (see the [ImageJ User Guide](https://imagej.net/docs/guide/) for details).
 Single cells cannot be modified from within ImageJ, but custom extensions (e.g., .csv, .xls or .ods) will allow the table to be imported by other spreadsheet applications.

 </dd>
 </dl>